 SPED 515.
 Practicum.
-1-10 Hour.
+1-4 Hour.

-Designed to provide specific field experiences by program, this experience is typically the final requirement prior to graduation.
+Designed to provide specific field experiences by program; typically, a culminating requirement with a minimum of 120 hours.
 Prerequisite: Completion of all graduate course requirements in the area of specialization with a minimum GPA of 3.00 or permission of department chair.